fernphy/ferncal/README.md

 - FOSSIL AGE: stratigraphic age of the fossil, with the lower and upper limits of the oldest stratigraphic age (e.g., Campanian-Maastrichtian renders an age range of 72.1–-83.6, corresponding to the Campanian).
 - FOSSIL LOCALITY: region, locality, and geological formation (if available).
 GPS coordinates (and paleocoordinates) will be added in future versions.
 - FOSSIL SPECIMENS: specimen number (as mentioned in the original reference) and collection where the specimens are housed.

+NOTE: the list is in (continuous) development.
+Thus, at any given time fossil's metadata might be missing.